1j01/ascii-hypercube/README.md

   - When loaded in a browser, the library will try to use the global `GraphemeSplitter` if available.
   - In Node.js, `grapheme-splitter` is included as a dependency and will be used automatically.
   - If you want to use a different library or a custom implementation, you can pass it in here.

+- Returns an object with the following properties:
+  - `text` is the rendered hypercube as a string
+  - `numOverlaps` is the number of times a glyph was plotted that didn't match the glyph that was already there
+  - `overlaps` is an object that gives statistics about the overlaps.
+    - Each key is a glyph that was overwritten, and each value is an object with keys being overriding glyphs and values being the number of times that overlap occurred.

 ## Development